jpillora/compilejs/README.md

 Set a value.

-A string is counted as raw if it has a ` ` or `{` or `}`.
-Yes very crude.
+*Note: A string is seen as a URL if it doesn't have any `space`, `{` or `}` characters.
+Yes, very crude.

-URLs will be retrieved with AJAX if they're on the same origin as the script, otherwise they will be retrieved using the Compile.js JSONP proxy server (No SLA provided :smile:).
+URLs will be retrieved with AJAX if they're on the same origin as the script, otherwise they will be retrieved using the Compile.js JSONP proxy server (No SLA provided :smile:)*

 ##### `instance`.`run( taskName, taskConfig )`